globus/globus-compute/docs/endpoints/multi_user.rst

 Installing the MEP as a Service
 ===============================

-Installing the MEP as a service is the same :ref:`procedure as with a CEP
+Installing the MEP as a service is the same :ref:`procedure as with a SEP
 <enable_on_boot>`: use the ``enable-on-boot`` command.
 This will dynamically create a
 systemd unit file and also install it.

 Authentication Policies
 =======================

-Administrators can limit access to an MEP via a Globus authentication policy, which verifies that the user has appropriate identities linked to their Globus account and that the required identities have recent authentications.
+Administrators can limit access to a MEP via a Globus authentication policy, which verifies that the user has appropriate identities linked to their Globus account and that the required identities have recent authentications.
 Authentication policies are stored within the Globus Auth service and can be shared among multiple MEPs.